theOehrly/F1Telemetry/README.md

 - Postprocessing Environment:
 Open a previously created CSV file.
 The data can be cleaned up by removing spikes (wrong OCR results), remove frames periodically (bad frames in fixed intervals) and do some smoothing (nicer presentation).
-To make sure nothing important changed, the original data can be overlayed (checkbox bottom right).
+To make sure nothing important was changed, the original data can be overlayed (checkbox bottom right).
 The history of applied tools is shown in the "Tree" tab.
 Values for previously applied tools can be changed afterwards.
 The software will calculated all the following modifications again based on the new data.
 When done, click save.
 You will be ask where you want to save the data.